MAKO Series: D1 High-Fidelity Delay

-The first in the Mako series, the D1 is a powerful multi-function delay with five, studio grade, high-fidelity, custom tuned programs.
-The programs are Digital, Mod, Vintage, Dual and Reverse.
-Each can be tuned and tweaked with modulation, tone, age, and subdivisions.
+The D1 is a powerful multi-function delay with five studio-grade, high-fidelity, custom-tuned programs.
+Create inspiring echoes from Digital, Modulated, Vintage, Dual Delay, and Reverse.
+Each can be tuned and tweaked with modulation, tone, age, and tap/clock subdivisions.
 The attack knob adds another dynamic to each program, opening up a new world for creating soundscapes.
-The D1 boasts stereo in and out, midi control and on-board presets.
+The D1 boasts stereo in and out, midi control, adjustable stereo width, and onboard presets.
 A workhorse of a delay that is just as ready for the road as it is the studio.

 Each program can be fully customized to your taste and playing style with the Tweak knob.
 Flip the toggle switch to Mod to bring in a tasteful modulation to your delay trails.
 Tone will brighten or darken your delay trails.
 Age will add some grit and wear reminiscent of vintage delay units.
 Subdivisions can be easily changed between quarter, eighth and dotted eighth.

 Digital - The Digital delay program offers a clean and crystal-clear delay that is perfect for rhythmic guitar parts where ultra-defined echoes are desired.

 Mod - The Mod delay program has unique modulation LFOs applied to random repeats and run at multiple rates to create unpredictable pitch modulation.
 This results in unique sounding repeats perfect for warping minds and scattering trains of thought.